maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program gets the termcap entry for the terminal type specified by the "TERM" environment variable using tgetent.
-If tgetent returns a value greater than 0, it checks if the terminal has the "am" (automatic margins) capability using tgetflag.*
+*In this example, the program gets the `termcap` entry for the terminal type specified by the "`TERM`" environment variable using tgetent.
+If `tgetent` returns a value greater than 0, it checks if the terminal has the "am" (automatic margins) capability using `tgetflag`.*
-*If tgetflag returns 1, it prints "The terminal has automatic margins.".
-If tgetflag returns 0, it prints "The terminal does not have automatic margins.".
-If tgetent returns a value less than or equal to 0, it prints "Failed to load termcap entry for " followed by the terminal type.*
+*If `tgetflag` returns 1, it prints "The terminal has automatic margins.".
+If `tgetflag` returns 0, it prints "The terminal does not have automatic margins.".
+If `tgetent` returns a value less than or equal to 0, it prints "Failed to load termcap entry for " followed by the terminal type.*

 [Back to Summary](#summary)